 Thanks to unique lazy loading techniques, object caching, and sibling hinting, OA apps behave as if the full Object Graph is always present β without actually loading it all at once.

-Changes are transmitted as compact deltas through a distributed circular queue with built-in throttling, prioritization, fairness, back pressure and filtering β keeping traffic minimal and state synchronized.
+Changes are transmitted as compact deltas through a distributed circular queue with built-in throttling, prioritization, fairness, backpressure, and filtering β keeping traffic minimal and state synchronized.

 OA tracks client state and request patterns to decide what to fetch, preload, or skip β avoiding duplicate requests, N+1 issues, and unnecessary processing.

 OA was designed to work across distributed nodes, clients, and services.
-Itβs used in systems with thousands of users and Apps running in parallel.
+It's used in systems with thousands of users and apps running in parallel.